dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 ROSE had an architecture—a real architecture.
 It was constructed in true layers, and the dependencies between layers were properly controlled.
 The architecture made it releasable, developable, and independently deployable.

-Oh, it wasn’t perfect.
-There were a lot of things we still didn’t understand about architectural principles.
+Oh, it wasn't perfect.
+There were a lot of things we still didn't understand about architectural principles.
 We did not, for example, create a true plugin structure.

 We also fell for one of the most unfortunate fads of the day—we used a so-called object-oriented database.